 Vietnam was Audley’s very first destination and over the years we’ve uncovered some really original ways to see the country — not least the tour that David and Vanessa took.

-Some travellers are initially unsure about touring Saigon at night on a scooter, but the feedback is invariably positive.
+Some travellers are initially unsure about touring Ho Chi Minh City at night on a scooter, but the feedback is invariably positive.
 The experience allows you to connect with the city and its incredibly welcoming inhabitants.
-For me, another real highlight of Saigon is a restaurant called Quan Ngon 138, which resembles a Hue ruong house, decorated with wood carvings and Bat Trang paintings.
+For me, another real highlight of Ho Chi Minh City is a restaurant called Quan Ngon 138, which resembles a Hue ruong house, decorated with wood carvings and Bat Trang paintings.
 Here, an array of traditional dishes from across the country are served in a village market style.
-I’m particularly fond of their bánh xèo (fried rice pancakes filled with shrimp, pork and spices) – absolutely delicious.
+I’m particularly fond of their bánh xèo (fried rice pancakes filled with shrimp, pork and spices) — absolutely delicious.

 On my next Vietnam visit I would love to take the tour to a small fishing community outside Hoi An and learn to fish in a traditional basket boat.
 My colleagues rave about this excursion; they say not only is it good fun but it gives a real insight into this way of life.

 What our clients had to say

 Audley clients, David & Vanessa

 “A memorable experience from our time in Vietnam was our scooter evening in Saigon.
 After some trepidation (neither of us had been on a scooter for about 40 years), we were whisked off from our hotel at 6pm by two genial riders and driven among what seemed like thousands of other motorcycles and scooters to the first of our venues for the evening — a pavement café for drinks and nibbles.
 We then headed across town to a wonderful fish and shellfish restaurant, then to a pancake café.
 Finally we were ushered into a quiet upstairs room down a side street, where the singing and music were exquisite, a haunting fusion of Vietnamese and Western music that we could have listened to all night!”